fuse-open/android-build-tools/README.md

 | macOS    | `~/Library/Android/sdk`       |
 | Windows  | `%LOCALAPPDATA%\Android\sdk`  |

+### Remarks

+* Please note that [JDK8](https://adoptopenjdk.net/) (not 9+) [is required](https://stackoverflow.com/questions/46402772/failed-to-install-android-sdk-java-lang-noclassdeffounderror-javax-xml-bind-a) to install Android SDK, and that `bash` is required to run the install script. `bash` is included in [Git for Windows](https://git-scm.com/downloads).

-* On Windows, if the user name or `%LOCALAPPDATA%` contain non-ASCII characters, the SDK is installed to `%PROGRAMDATA%\Android\sdk` instead.
+* On Windows, if your user name or `%LOCALAPPDATA%` contain non-ASCII characters, the SDK is installed to `%PROGRAMDATA%\Android\sdk` instead.
 This is because we get build errors if the SDK location contains non-ASCII characters.

+* If you're using Fuse SDK v1.12 or lower, you should install `android-build-tools@1.2.0` because later versions aren't compatible with older Fuse SDK releases.

 ## Contributing